Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Introduction

-\item The Betz model is optimal when it maximizes the positive and negative pressure differentials but the new model is optimized when these are minimized \item CEMS offers lower interference between windmills in a wind farm compared to a Betz optimal windmill \item Suggests use of turbines with fewer blades or lower speeds over longer axial dimension. \begin{itemize} \item Consequently, a potential for reduced turbulence. \item Permits lower strength materials than required by high pressure differential Betz optimal windmills. \end{itemize} \end{itemize}
+\item The Betz model is optimal when it maximizes the positive and negative pressure differentials but the new model is optimized when these are minimized \item CEMS offers lower interference between windmills in a wind farm compared to a Betz optimal windmill \item Suggests use of turbines with fewer blades or lower speeds over longer axial dimension. \begin{itemize} \item Consequently, a potential for reduced turbulence, and reduced tip speed enables longer blade lengths \item Permits lower strength materials than required by high pressure differential Betz optimal windmills. \item Reduced hyperbaric embolisms bats and birds. \end{itemize} \end{itemize}

 Lastly, we revisit the meaning of a power extraction coefficient.
 Canonically, this is ratio of the power extracted to the power in the undisturbed wind in a cross-sectional area the same size as the harvester.
 However, all wind harvesters leave a "dead zone" of reduced wind velocity in a wake larger in cross-sectional area than the harvester.
 When considering a compact farm of many individual harvesters, then the coefficient one might care about is ratio of the work extracted to the power \textit{within the zone of depleted wind velocity}.
-Accordingly, we derive optimal performance parameters for this alternative metric of areal efficiency and find the optimal power production of the actuator disc model is even lower but the new model is unchanged.
+Accordingly, in Appendix C, we derive optimal performance parameters for this alternative metric of areal efficiency and find the optimal power production of the actuator disc model is even lower while the CEMS is significantly higher